 However, if the brother is willing and mentally able to cooperate with the executor, there are many available options.

-    Third, the brother might agree that he needs help and allow the executor to Petition to serve as his Custodian.
+The brother might agree that he needs help and allow the executor to Petition to serve as his Custodian.
 The court will agree if they see that the brother needs help with his assets, but is not incapacitated and in need of a guardian.
-Again, there are advantages and disadvantages to Custodianship, so an examination of the situation by a Probate Attorney will help guide the executor.
+Again, there are advantages and disadvantages to Custodianship.
+An examination of the situation by a Probate Attorney will help guide the executor.

 Estate distribution options in New Jersey is only part of the overall probate process.
 By all means, if you wish to learn more, please read my more detailed article, The Probate Process All You Need to Know.